-2. Trending in 2024
+4. Trending in 2024

 - a.
 Estate Planning 101 and 201.
 Basic estate planning, including preparation of wills or revocable trusts (which will likely include appropriate trust planning for management and creditor protection), powers of attorney, health care documents, and coordination of life insurance, retirement benefits and other non-probate assets will always be of primary importance for the bulk of the population.
 For clients with estates larger than \$5 million (indexed), in case the exemption amount decreases to that (about \$7 million) in 2026, planning to minimize federal estate tax will also be important.
 For couples, this will include bypass trust planning, or portability planning (or a combination of the two).
 See Item 9 below regarding planning for moderately wealthy clients. - b.
 Transfer Planning to Utilize "Bonus Exclusion."
 Will the exclusion amount decrease to \$5 million (indexed) in 2026?
-No one knows; the answer depends on what Congress does in 2025 (which will depend, in part, on the November 2024 elections).
-Some commentators say "no serious planner is predicting ... the [\$10 million (indexed)] basic exclusion amount ... will be preserved."
+Some commentators have maintained that "no serious planner is predicting ... the [\$10 million (indexed)] basic exclusion amount ... will be preserved."
 Redd, Emerging Topics and Trends to Follow, TRUSTS & ESTATES at 7 (Jan.
 2024).
-Others are just as adamant the large exclusion amount will be extended by Congress (some saying the exclusion amount has never gone down before, which is not exactly true, see Item 3.c below).
-At a minimum, though, there is a significant chance that Congress will not act to prevent the exclusion amount from going down in 2026.
-Clients may want to take advantage of the difference (the "bonus exclusion") in case the exclusion amount drops in 2026 (from over \$14 million to over \$7 million).
-To make use of the "bonus" amount, the client must make a gift of well over \$7 million; for example if an individual makes a gift of about \$7 million in 2024 and if the exclusion amount goes down to about \$7 million in 2026, the individual will have simply used up his or her \$7 million amount and will have made no use of the "bonus" amount.
-For individuals with over about \$30 million or couples with over about \$60 million, they may (with an emphasis on "may") be able comfortably to afford making transfers of the exclusion amount, but clients having less than that will likely want to retain ways to keep some type of retained cash flow from or discretionary access to the transferred assets.
-Or a couple may want just one spouse to make a gift to utilize his or her bonus exclusion amount.
+Others were just as adamant the large exclusion amount will be extended by Congress (some saying the exclusion amount has never gone down before, which is not exactly true; while the estate tax exemption amount has rarely decreased from